excid3/rails/guides/source/getting_started.md

 ### Model-View-Controller Basics

 Rails code is organized using the Model-View-Controller (MVC) architecture.
-With MVC, we have 3 main concepts where the majority of our code lives:
+With MVC, we have three main concepts where the majority of our code lives:

 * Model - Manages the data in your application.
 Typically, your database tables.
 * View - Handles rendering responses in different formats like HTML, JSON, XML, etc.